ivomod/bm-tg-profiler/README.md

 Replace all existing BM static and dynamic groups with the new set of static groups.

+# Introduction

+- **DMR (Digital Mobile Radio):** An open digital radio standard for professional mobile radio communications, enabling efficient voice and data transmission.

+- **BrandMeister:** A global network for DMR repeaters and hotspots, providing connectivity, routing, and management of DMR talk groups.

+- **Hotspot:** A small device that connects to the internet and acts as a personal DMR gateway, allowing radios to access networks like BrandMeister without a local repeater.

+- **Talk Group:** A virtual channel or group ID in DMR systems that allows users to communicate with others sharing the same group, organizing conversations by topic or region.

+# Rationale

+Managing talk groups on a DMR hotspot — particularly in simplex mode — can be challenging, as switching between groups to avoid interference is not straightforward.
+Additionally, the BrandMeister user interface is not optimized for efficiently adding or removing talk groups, especially when handling a large number of entries.

+This project addresses these limitations by allowing users to define and store "presets" or "profiles" containing lists of talk groups.
+These profiles can be quickly applied to a specific device, streamlining the process of managing talk group configurations.

+During the profile switch process, the script removes all calls and dynamic groups and resets the BrandMeister connection, ensuring that only the newly selected talk groups are active, so you can communicate without interference from previous groups.

 ## Requirements
 - Python 3.8 or higher
 - `pip` for dependency management